anoopkcn/zenv/README.md

     use <version>          Sets <version> as the pinned Python for zenv to prioritize. list                   Shows Python versions installed and managed by zenv.

+  validate [config]        Validates the configuration file.
+If no arguent provided it
-  validate                 Validates the configuration file in the current directory.
+                           will validate the 'zenv.json' file in the current directory.
                            Reports errors with line numbers and field names if found.

   log <name|id>            Displays the setup log file for the specified environment.